FilipeBeck/inline-iso-worker/README.md

 async run(...args: Parameters<TCallback>): Promise<ReturnType<TCallback>[]>
 ```

 Performs the callback provided in the constructor with the provided arguments for each worker and returns an array with the resulting values from each worker.
+If the return value is a `Promise`, returns the resolved value.

 ### Example